docker/cli/docs/reference/commandline/volume_inspect.md

 Display detailed information on one or more volumes

 Options:
-  -f, --format string   Format the output using the given Go template
+  -f, --format string   Format output using a custom template:
+                        'json':             Print in JSON format
+                        'TEMPLATE':         Print output using the given Go template.
+                        Refer to https://docs.docker.com/go/formatting/ for more information about formatting output with templates (default "json")
       --help            Print usage
 ```